Goosey goosey gander,

 And threw him down the stairs.

-It’s been one of my daughter’s favourite nursery rhymes since she started talking – (‘gooth’ was one of her first words).
+This has been one of my daughter’s favourite nursery rhymes since she started talking – (‘gooth’ was one of her first words).
 But my husband and I have always found it slightly macabre that there’s a song about a large bird flinging a geriatric down the stairs, in retaliation for religious apathy.

 And this is one of the tame ones.